techie-joe/core-dev/index.md

 ---
 title: Home
-description: Introduction to the Core Development.
+description: Introduction to the project.
 layout: home
 ---